 And just like the golden pig, the carp gives Czechs another chance at good luck and good fortune in the New Year.
 If you want to play along, take a scale from the fish, dry it, and keep it in your wallet until next year!

 Bramborový Salát / Potato Salad

-Just like sugar and spice, carp and potato salad go hand and hand for Christmas.
-While the recipe varies from family to family, the main ingredients are boiled eggs, potatoes, mayonnaise, pickles and vegetables.
+Just like sugar and spice, carp and potato salad go hand and hand for the Czech Christmas food.
+While the recipe varies from family to family, the main ingredients are boiled eggs, potatoes, mayonnaise, pickles, and vegetables.
 We’ve translated our family recipe and are sharing it with you below!

 Before we get to dessert, it’s as good a time as any to mention another Christmas tradition.
 Sometime after the main course, Ježíšek “Little Jesus” (Czech’s version of Santa Claus) comes and brings presents under the tree, ringing a bell before mysteriously leaving.
 With presents traditionally opened after dinner, it’s another Christmas miracle if the children make it patiently through dinner!

 - 5 potatoes (around 4 ½ lbs or 2 kg)